PseudoDevs/IamGhost/FATAL18.md

-Last updated: 2024-04-02 19:48:01
+Last updated: 2024-04-02 19:48:34
-Random Quote: Gratitude is not only the greatest of virtues, but the parent of all the others. - Cicero
+Random Quote: A friend in power is a friend lost. - Henry Adams